Sandler Center for the Performing Arts

 Brahms: Concerto for Violin and Cello

 Rarely presented in a single evening, the complete Brandenburg Concertos – six baroque masterpieces – spotlight the superlative musicians of the VSO.
-These musical jewels showcase individual instruments in melodies immediately recognized and beloved by musicians and audiences everywhere.
-This extraordinary program will be led by one of America’s most revered conductor/ violinists, Cho-Liang “Jimmy” Lin, lauded all over the world and loved here in Virginia for his superb technique and leadership.
+These musical jewels showcase individual instruments in melodies immediately recognized and beloved by musicians And audiences everywhere.

 Cho-Liang Lin, conductor/violin